 Sunshine’s letter singled out yours truly, the only Muslim participant in the panels.
 The letter begins:

 I am writing to you, on behalf of a group of NYC activists, to express our objection to a number of antisemitic conspiracy theorists and Holocaust deniers who appeared on the “Deep State” track” last year.
-The most well-known of these speakers, Kevin Barrett, bragged on the Far Right website Veterans Today that they had tricked the Left Forum into hosting their speakers…
+The most well-known of these speakers, Kevin Barrett, bragged on the Far Right website VT that they had tricked the Left Forum into hosting their speakers…

 A Left Forum Board source who was present at the Board meeting that canceled the panels stated to a journalist: